• HOME

 Maria Quinn, MSN, PMHNP-BC

-Maria Quinn, MSN, PMHNP-BC is the Director of Addiction Treatment and Recovery Support Services at Holyoke Medical Center (HMC).
+Maria is the Director of Addiction Treatment and Recovery Support Services at Holyoke Medical Center (HMC).
+She is a seasoned bilingual, bicultural Psychiatric Nurse Practitioner with over 15 years of experience in the field of mental health and substance use disorders.

 Click for bio